tugsem/ecomm-rails/README.md

 # Ecomm Rails

-> A full stack RoR website with authorization, admin panel, cart page with checkout.
+> A full stack RoR website with admin panel(dashboard with daily stats, revenue chart, recent orders, and product, category and orders pages), cart page with stripe checkout.
 A price filter for a category.

 ## Built With